Laurence Duggan: Remembrances

 On December 21, 1948, at 7:45 PM (barely 24 hours after Duggan's death), Murrow broadcast on CBS radio: Tonight, the headlines are shouting: "Duggan Named in Spy Case."
 Who named him?
 Isaac Don Levine, who said he was quoting Whittaker Chambers.
 And who denies it?
 Whittaker Chambers.
 Tonight, Representative Mundt says: "The Duggan affair is a close book so far as the House Committee is concerned."
 The Representative from South Dakota also says he is thinking of making recommendations for changing the procedure at committee hearings, maybe even giving the accused person the right to be heard before the Committee issues a report.
 The members of the Committee who have done this thing upon such slight and wholly discredited testimony may now consult their actions and their consciences.

-Deaths of W. Marvin Smith and others

-On October 20, 1948, W. Marvin Smith, a U.S. Department of Justice attorney and notary with whom Alger Hiss had worked, was found dead in the southwest stairwell of the (then) seven-story Justice building.
-Just after Laurence Duggan's death, the Associated Press reported: The widow of W. Marvin Smith, a justice department employee who died in a five story plunge 2 months ago, expressed belief today that his death was simply an accident.She told a reporter she feels certain it was not a suicide and was not connected in any way with his appearance as a minor witness in congressional hearings.
-Smith's death had been recalled in some newspaper accounts of the death of Laurence Duggan in New York City.On Oct.
-20, Smith hurtled to his death down circular stairwell in the justice department.
-That was also the opinion of justice officials.Smith, 53, was an attorney in the solicitor general's office.
-Last summer, he figured in a minor way in the house committee on un-American activities.
-In 1951, the Chicago Tribune newspaper speculated about "several suicides and mysterious deaths" among spies and government officials mostly related to the Hiss Case, including: